Theme

 Apps

-Apps are considered any third-party app or service that can be authorized and connected to the doFlo platform to use in your workflows. doFlo has over 2,500 apps that are integrated and can be used.
+Apps are considered to be any third-party app or service that can be authorized and connected to the doFlo platform to use in your workflows. doFlo has over 2,500 apps that are integrated and can be used.

 Steps are joined together to create a workflow.
-Each step in a workflow is usually a task being executed by doFlo in an app that you’re logged into.Steps are generally described as either a trigger or task, but can even be a workflow.
+Each step in a workflow is assinged a distinct number to identify it, which is known as the step number.
+Each step in a workflow is usually an action being executed by doFlo within an app that you’ve authentificated.Steps are generally described as either a trigger or action, but can even be a workflow.
 Yes, you can have workflows within workflows.
 But for now, let’s keep it simple.

 Templates